 Vivendi is seeking cash because it a massive debt problem, owing more than $15 billion, and it wants to reduce that debt.
 Unable to find a buyer for Activision in the last year, Vivendi has accepted the deal put forth by an investment group led by Activision CEO Bobby Kotick and chairman Brian Kelly.
 Here’s how the deal works: Activision is borrowing $4.75 billion from banks and using $1.2 billion of its own cash, along with $2.3 billion from an investment group, to reduce Viviendi’s share of Activision to 12 percent.
 The investment group will own 24.9 percent of Activision, while 63.1 percent will now be owned by the public.

 The investment group included $50 million each from Kotick and Kelly, along with investments from Fidelity Investments and others including Chinese game giant Tencent.
-The deal has increased the value of shares held by the public, which is why Activision stock jumped more than 15% to its highest point since 2008.
+The deal has increased the value of shares held by the public, which is why Activision stock jumped more than 15 percent to its highest point since 2008.

 There are several good things about the deal, especially from the view of Activision’s leadership.
 The deal puts the complete control of Activision in the hands of its board of directors.
 Shareholders have seen a good increase in the value of their shares.
 Importantly, the deal still left Activision with substantial cash, and a manageable debt load that’s roughly equal to about four years of profits (at the current profit levels).
 On the negative side, the cash on hand is mostly overseas (some $2.6 billion out of about $3 billion) which would incur substantial taxes were Activision to repatriate it.
 The company will only have about $400 million in US cash handy when the deal closes.